devnull-cz/c-prog-lang/modules/strings-and-string-constants.md

 # Strings and String Constants

+We already know what a
+#module string.md string
+is.
+It is an array of non-null characters terminated by a null byte.

 - `"xxx"` is called a *string literal* or a *string constant*

 	- do not confuse it with a *character constant*, e.g. `'A'`, as it uses single quotes.
 In contrast to Python, for example, single and double quotes are two different things in C.

-- a string constant internally initializes an array of characters, with a null character appended.
+- **a string constant internally initializes an array of characters, with a null character appended.**

 - we already know that a *string* is a contiguous sequence of characters terminated by and including the first null character